All Articles/

 Regional Considerations Across Texas

-Higher humidity and dense forests create ideal conditions for carpenter ants and moisture-loving species.
-Focus on moisture management and structural repairs to prevent infestations.
+High humidity and dense forests create ideal conditions for carpenter ants.
+Regular inspections and moisture control are crucial.

 References & Sources